RXCodes/hyperPad-Project-Modder/README.md

 ## Downgrade Behaviors
 ![Downgrade Behaviors Menu](images/287AF35C-D225-4B58-9654-8B35BB242D3C.jpeg)
 Provide a target version and this app will try to downgrade all behaviors to the desired version - this can be useful if you are trying to make newer projects work in older versions of hyperPad, especially for hyperPad viewer.
+Please note that for behaviors that don't exist on the viewer app, these behaviors will not function and execute at all.

 ## Edit Scene Data
 ![Edit Scene Menu](images/B47B39F0-86BE-47D4-B44A-14DE7FB44D8B.jpeg)